 The Barber Fine Art Library contains general and specialist research level texts reflecting the collection profile of the Barber Institute art collection which covers most of the European schools of painting from the early Renaissance to twenty-first century, the history of collection, and some Byzantine art.

 A substantial proportion of items are in the original language of publication, mainly in English, Dutch, French, German, Italian and Spanish.

 - Exhibition catalogues and catalogues of permanent collections and guide books from galleries around the world including some eighteenth and nineteenth century material;

 - An internationally important collection of sales catalogues from major auction houses dating back to the late seventeenth century;

 Please note: Not all material in the Barber Fine Art is on open access, some items should be requested in advance.
 Visitors coming some distance are advised to contact the Barber Fine Art Libary to check availability of material and arrangements to consult it.

-Our main library hosts a general collection of books and journals including African, Byzantine and Ancient Art and the urban environment.
+Our Main Library hosts a general collection of books and journals including African, Byzantine and Ancient Art and the urban environment.

-Orchard Learning Resources Centre
+Orchard Learning Resource Centre